Which Comes First - Cardio or Weights?

 "What should I do first, cardio or weights?"
 It's one of the questions I get asked more often than almost any other.
 Both forms of exercise are beneficial, so it would seem logical that doing them in some sort of sequence would provide optimum results.

 There's just one problem.

-Don't get me wrong, there are dozens of studies that show adding a weight training program to a strictly cardio workout are beneficial.
+Don't get me wrong; dozens of studies that show adding a weight training program to a strictly cardio workout are beneficial.
 That's been a well-established medical fact for over 20 years now.
 Weight training and cardio are both essential for a healthy body.
 What those studies failed to look at is if you have a limited amount of time, which one should come first?

-While there were no long-term studies, there was a short one performed on 10 subjects over the course of a few days.
+While there were no long-term studies, there was a short one performed on ten subjects over the course of a few days.
 It's certainly not definitive, but at least it's a starting point.
 It was led by Micah Drummond at the Human Performance Research Center in Brigham Young University.
-The researchers were looking at post exercise metabolism.
+The researchers were looking at post-exercise metabolism.

-They tested subjects three ways: Doing resistance training only, resistance training before cardio and cardio before resistance training.
-After exercising, the metabolism of the subjects who did cardio first and weight training afterwards was highest.
+They tested subjects in three ways: Resistance training only, resistance training before cardio and cardio before resistance training.
+After exercising, the metabolism of the subjects who did cardio first and weight training afterward was highest.
 So, for maximum caloric expenditure, the researchers "recommend performing aerobic exercise before resistance exercise when combining them into 1 exercise session."

 Simple right?
 For the highest level of metabolic burn after a workout, the single, short-term study says do cardio first.
 But there are problems with that recommendation and it all boils down to muscle.